Degree Type: Doctoral Students - Page 4 - UW Graduate School Skip to content

 Please login to nominate a student and submit a letter of nomination from the Department Chair or GPC describing the following (no more than two pages, double-spaced):

-2. Why Fellowship/Top-Off funding is important for recruiting this candidate.
-For Fellowship applicants only: If your department is already offering full funding, please explain why this Fellowship is necessary to recruit your candidate.
+1. Why Fellowship/Top-Off funding is necessary for recruiting this candidate.
+For Fellowship applicants only: If your program is already offering full funding for the candidate, please explain why this Fellowship is an incentive to recruit your candidate.

-3. The student’s academic merit and their sustained commitment to underrepresented communities as demonstrated by their work, research, scholarship, and/or service.
+2. The student’s academic merit as demonstrated by their research, scholarship, work experience, and/or service

-4. The department’s plan for three years of commensurate funding (if applying for the Doctoral Recruitment Fellowship).
+3. The programs plan for providing three years of commensurate funding upon completion of the Fellowship award (if applying for the Doctoral Recruitment Fellowship).

 At the end of the statement, please include contact information (department, name, title, email, and phone number) of the person(s) completing the application.